 We first started talking about 'autism' in 1938.
 That means that as a concept it's only been around for 80 years and is still a very new area of study.

 Because of a lack of knowledge, effort, and/or sensitivity, the media's portrayal of autism tends to be either nerdy genius males (ie: Dustin Hoffman in Rainman) or non-verbal children, rocking in a corner, 'A Tragedy'.
-To divide a whole section of society into two camps of stereotypes is ridiculous and unhelpful.
+To divide a whole section of society into two camps of stereotypes is unhelpful.

 There is a theory that autism 'presents differently' in males and females.
 I don't think it's as clear cut as that, but as a generalisation, I believe it can seem that way because of how we socialise boys and girls differently in our society.

 This is a biggie for me.
 'Masking' in the autism world essentially means acting in a 'neurotypical' manner.
 To put it another way, I am pretending.
-I have learnt throughout my life how to 'fit in' and 'be normal(ish)' and defy my natural instincts.
+I have learnt throughout my life how to 'fit in' and 'be normal(ish)' by defying my natural instincts.
 It is exhausting.
 It's also sad because not only do I not get to be myself very much, but it takes years for me to let my guard down and allow someone else to truly get to know me.